subashiT/subashiT/README.md

 ![GitHub stats (NOTE: If you see this text, then someting must've gone wrong with loading this widget.
 Please try reloading.
 If it still persist, please contact me.)](https://github-readme-stats.vercel.app/api?username=asankaSovis&show_icons=true&count_private=true&theme=merko)

 ## 🏆 Github Achievements
-⚡ With the firee time I have, I always try to do something valuable for myself and for others.
+⚡ With the free time I have, I always try to do something valuable for myself and for others.
 These content I upload to Github has allowed me to achieve quite a lot within a very small amount of time.
 These small achievements make me motivated to continue expanding my skillset and to share more and more with others on the internet.
 I hope I'm able to continue this all throughout my journey as an engineer.

 ![Achievements](/metrics/metrics.plugin.achievements.svg)